-Meeting Date 2 nd and 4 th Tuesday of month, excluding January Meeting Time 11.00am till 2.00pm with option to extend to 3.00pm Membership Full Council - 9 Councillors Quorum 5 Councillors Chairperson The Mayor Deputy Chairperson The Deputy Mayor Casting Vote Chairperson Charter To address and consider agenda items relating to the business of Council.
-Public Participation In accordance with Council's Code of Meeting Practice, which allows a maximum of 5 minutes per person, it also allows Councillors to ask questions of the speaker.
+Marilian Dala Lie all and and other and a formula and discussion Meeting Date Usually 2 nd and 4 th Tuesday of month, excluding January 12.30pm till 3.30pm with option to extend to 4.30pm Meeting Time Membership Full Council - 9 Councillors Quorum 5 Councillors Chairperson The Mayor The Deputy Mayor Deputy Chairperson The Deputy Mayor Casting Vote Chairperson Charter To address and consider agenda items relating to the business of Council.
+Public Participation In accordance with Council's Code of Meeting Practice, which allows a maximum of 7 minutes per person, it also allows Councillors to ask questions of the speaker.
 Advertising Meetings will be advertised on Council's website and in local newspaper.
-Recording The meetings will be audio-visually recorded for the purpose of live- streaming via the Council's website.
+Recording The meetings will be webcasted via the Council's website.
 Matters determined the appointment of a General Manager; by Ordinary the making of a rate; meetings will a determination under sect.
 549 of the Act as to the levying of a rate; include all those the making of a charge; non-delegable the fixing of a fee; functions identified the borrowing of money; in Section 377 of the the voting of money for expenditure on its works, services or Local Government operations; Act 1993: the compulsory acquisition, purchase, sale, exchange or surrender of any land or other property (but not including the sale of items of plant or equipment); the acceptance of tenders which are required under the Act to be invited by the Council; the adoption of a management plan under sect.
-406 of the Act; the adoption of a financial statement included in an annual financial report; a decision to classify or reclassify public land under Division 1 Part 2 Chapter 6 of the Act; the fixing of an amount or rate for the carrying out by Council of work on private land; the decision to carry out work on private land for an amount that is less than the amount or rate fixed by the Council for the carrying out of any such work; - the review of a determination made by the Council, and not by a delegate of the Council, of an application for approval or an application that may be reviewed under sect.
-82A of the Environmental Planning and Assessment Act 1979; - the power of the Council to authorise the use of reasonable force for the purpose of gaining entry to premises under sect.
-194 of the Act;
+406 of the Act; the adoption of a financial statement included in an annual financial report; a decision to classify or reclassify public land under Division 1 Part 2 Chapter 6 of the Act; the fixing of an amount or rate for the carrying out by Council of work on private land; the decision to carry out work on private land for an amount that is less than the amount or rate fixed by the Council for the carrying out of any such work; the review of a determination made by the Council, and not by a delegate of the Council, of an application for approval or an application that may be reviewed under sect.
+82A of the Environmental Planning and Assessment Act 1979; the power of the Council to authorise the use of reasonable force for the purpose of gaining entry to premises under sect.
+194 of the Act; a decision under sect.
+356 of the Act to contribute money or otherwise grant financial assistance to persons;